 FUNDING AREAS: Social justice, homelessness, housing, public policy women’s rights

-IP TAKE: This is a great foundation to keep on your radar if you’re working for the advancement of women in Boston.
-This foundation views “advancement” pretty broadly, so programs in healthcare access, voting engagement, employment, domestic violence, and affordable housing are all fair game.
+IP TAKE: This is a great foundation to keep on the radar for nonprofits working for the advancement of women in Boston.
+This foundation views “advancement” broadly, so programs in healthcare access, voting engagement, employment, domestic violence, and affordable housing are all supported.

+Recent grants have been between $3,500 and $12,000.
 In a previous year, BWF awarded $150,000 in grants to 16 organizations.
-However, it gave $300,000 in grants to 20 nonprofit organizations and grassroots initiatives the year before.
-A list of current grantees with amounts and descriptions can be found here.
-As you can see the fund likes to stick with grantees it knows and trusts from year to year.
-Recent grants have been between $3,500 and $12,000.
+View a list of current grantees with amounts and descriptions here.
+Oftentimes, the fund likes to stick with grantees it knows and trusts from year to year.